snl-dakota/dakota/docs/user/usingdakota/output/hdf/organizationofresults.rst

 Calibration
 ===========

-When using :ref:`calibration terms<responses-calibration_terms>` with an optimization method, or when using a nonlinear least squares method such as :ref:`nl2sol<method-nl2sol>`, Dakota reports residuals and residual norms for the best point (or points, for multiple :ref:`final solutions<method-final_solutions>`) discovered.
+When using :dakkw:`calibration terms<responses-calibration_terms>` with an optimization method, or when using a nonlinear least squares method such as :dakkw:`nl2sol<method-nl2sol>`, Dakota reports residuals and residual norms for the best point (or points, for multiple :dakkw:`final solutions<method-final_solutions>`) discovered.

 +------------------------------+------------------------------------------------------------+
 |                              | Best Residuals                                             |